clca98/PhD/Chapter2/README.md

 ## PopulationGeneticsAnalyses.R

-R script of all the population genetics analyses of Myotis daubentonii.
+R script of all the population genetics analyses of *Myotis daubentonii*.

 ## InfectionDynamicsAnalyses_Ch2.R